 Share Lessons to the school library

 Each school on Stile has its own library.
-When you share lessons to the library, other teachers at the school can copy the Lessons into their own Subjects.
+When you share lessons to the school library, other teachers at your school can copy the Lessons into their own Subjects.
 The other teachers can edit their own copies of the Lessons without affecting your original Lessons.

-When a teacher pulls Lessons from the school library, they create a copy of the Lessons in their own Subject.
+When a teacher adds Lessons from the school library, they create a copy of the Lessons in their own Subject.
 Any edits they make will not affect your original copy.

 Learn how to share to the school library.